phalcon/documentation/docs/adr-router.md

 ]);
 ```

-An action at `MyApp\Action\Admin\Products\Delete` picks up `RequireAdmin` because its class lives under the `\Admin\` prefix.
+An action at `MyApp\Action\Admin\Products\DeleteProducts` picks up `RequireAdmin` because its class lives under the `\Admin\` prefix.
 Prefixes stack, so an action nested under several of them inherits all of their middleware.
 Global middleware, which applies to every request regardless of namespace, is configured on the [dispatcher][dispatcher] instead.
 See [Middleware][middleware].

 [dispatcher]: adr-dispatcher.md
 [middleware]: adr-middleware.md